stevan/Jackalope/README.md

 that it could be written in most any simple data serialization language, like JSON, YAML or a dialect of XML.
 The schema language is also self-describing, meaning that each core element of the language is described with the language itself.
-There is support for a set of core types which are shown below in the type heirarchy.
+There is support for a set of core types which are shown below in the type hierarchy.

     Any
         Null